SETAP-2NDYEAR/flashcards_documentation/docs/source/login.rst

 =========

 A new user has to sign up , providing a valid email and password.
-If the provided email is not in the right format[xxxxx@xxxxx.xxx] , the system will display an error : “Error”. if the provided email has already been used , the system will display an error : “Error”.
+If the provided email is not in the right format[xxxxx@xxxxx.xxx] , the system will display an error : “Invalid email”. if the provided email has already been used , the system will display an error : “Error”.
 There are no restrictions to the password format.